ronakupadhyaya/SQL/day1/setup.md

 # Done

 You're done with this module!
-TODO link to next module
+Go to the [next module: Select](Select.md).